Amdrel/jamiekuppens.com/content/post/writing-a-chip-8-virtual-machine-in-rust.md

 +++
 date = "2016-05-09T11:49:37-07:00"
 draft = true
-title = "Writing a CHIP-8 virtual machine in Rust"
+title = "Writing a CHIP-8 Virtual Machine in Rust"
 +++

 A few months ago after a tiring day at work, I came across a post on